inelpandzic/imdgo/README.md

 It uses [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) as an underlining map to reduce locking and contention as much as possible.

 Upcoming features:
-- data partitioning (currently every node hols all the data)
+- data partitioning (currently every node holds all the data)
 - multiple distinct maps
 - item TTL and eviction
 - memory usage management (set the percentage of the app's memory for imdgo)